 - Propping babies on pillows is high risk; lay them flat on the back.
 We only used pillows, like a Boppy, to prop Evan up when he was awake and we were nearby, since he liked to watch the world go by.
 At bedtime, flat is best.

 - Do not use sleep positioners, pillows, crib-bumpers, or blankets in a baby crib.
 A safe baby crib doesn’t look cute in pictures, because it’s literally just a mattress covered with a sheet.
 Being cute and adding extra bedding or accessories isn’t worth the risk to your child.
+A mattress on floor is not an option yet.

 - Consider using a pacifier, these are protective.
 Evan ditched his pacifier around the four-month mark, but early on he would use a pacifier when sleeping.
 Studies have shown babies who use pacifiers have a lower risk of SIDS.